telerik/xamarin-forms-docs/controls/progressbar/animations.md

 # Animations

-ProgressBar for Xamarin allows you to apply animation while control's progress changes and an animation while the control is in **Indeterminate mode**.
+ProgressBar for Xamarin allows you to apply animation while changing the progress and an animation while the control is in **Indeterminate mode**.

 ## Animation during progress change